zhuye88/isokernel/README.md

 SimAB <- FA%*%t(as.matrix(FB))/t  # dot product between all pairs of data in the feature space.
 # If an algorithm needs a full similarity matrix as an input, then you can use as.matrix(SimAB) to suit it.
-# To get a dissimilarity matrix, just simple use 1-SimAB.
+# To get a dissimilarity matrix, just simply use 1-SimAB.
 ```

 **A demonstration of using Isolation Kernel for clustering in R is published: https://rpubs.com/zhuye88/IK**